-The Nontenure Line Faculty Committee (NLFC), which is composed of two representatives from each academic college, will review the submitted applications.
+A subcommittee of the Nontenure Line Faculty Committee (NLFC) with at least one representative from each academic college will review the submitted applications.

 Applicants are encouraged to contact their respective college NLFC members during the review period (October 24 to November 16) to assure that their representatives fully understand the proposed project, and to provide any needed clarification.
 The NLFC, in a closed meeting, shall briefly discuss the merits of each application.

-Each NLFC member will then evaluate all applications using the following rubric.
+Each NLFC member will evaluate all applications using the following rubric.